google/physical-web/firmware/README.md

 ##Physical Web Firmware Examples

-This directory contains firmware examples for various Bluetooth Low Energy platforms.
+In order for the application to show you nearby devices, these devices must be broadcasting URLs/URIs.
+In the future, this capability would be built into the device but for now, we need to add hardware to do this.
+This directory contains firmware examples for various Bluetooth Low Energy platforms that will allow you to do this.
 The following platforms are presently supported:

 * [Bluegiga BLE113][1]
 * [RFduino][2]